Berengaria of Navarre: Queen consort

 Whether the marriage was ever even consummated is a matter for conjecture.
 In any case, Richard certainly took his new wife with him for the first part of the Third Crusade.
 This was unusual (although Richard's mother and Berengaria's predecessor, Eleanor of Aquitaine, had, when queen of France, been with her husband throughout the Second Crusade).
 Berengaria returned well before Richard left the Holy Land; on his return to Europe, he was captured and imprisoned.
 Berengaria remained in Europe, based at Beaufort-en-Vallée, attempting to raise money for his ransom.

 After his release, Richard returned to England and was not joined by his wife.
 Richard then set about reclaiming the territories in France that had been lost by his brother John or taken by King Philip II.
 His focus was on his kingdom, not his queen.
 He was ordered by Pope Celestine III to reunite with Queen Berengaria and to show fidelity to her in the future.
 Richard, now mostly spending his time in France, obeyed and took Berengaria to church every week thereafter.
-When he died in 1199, she was distressed, perhaps more so at deliberately being overlooked as queen of England and Cyprus.
+When he died in 1199, she was distressed, perhaps more so at deliberately being overlooked as queen of England.
 Some historians believe that Berengaria honestly loved her husband, and Richard's feelings for her were merely formal because the marriage was a political rather than a romantic union.

 Queen dowager

 Berengaria never visited England during King Richard's lifetime, and Richard spent less than six months in England while they were married.
 There is evidence, however, that she may have done so in the years following his death, since she is believed to have been present at the translation of St Thomas Becket's remains at Canterbury in 1220.
 The traditional description of her as "the only English queen never to set foot in the country" still would be true because she did not visit England during the time she was Richard's consort.
 She certainly sent envoys to England several times, mainly to inquire about the pension she was due as dowager queen and Richard's widow, which King John failed to pay.
 Although Queen Eleanor intervened and Pope Innocent III threatened him with an interdict if he did not pay Berengaria what was due, King John still owed her more than £4000 when he died.
-During the reign of his son Henry III of England, however, her payments were made.
+The payments were eventually made during the reign of John's son Henry III of England.